microsoft/pdb-rs/docs/pdb/intro.md

 ## Non-authoritative

-This document (and all related documents in this repository) are **non-authoritative** decriptions of PDB, CodeView, and the data structures used by them.
+This document is a **non-authoritative** decriptions of PDB, CodeView, and the data structures used by them.

 ## Publicly-sourced information

-With the exception of MSFZ, all of the information described in this document comes from existing documents and source code published by Microsoft.
+All of the information described in this document comes from existing documents and source code published by Microsoft.
 This document does not describe any trade secrets or confidential intellectual property of Microsoft; all of it has been made public by Microsoft in other forms.

 ## Goals and Scope

 The PDB file format is an essential part of development workflows for Microsoft and the developer community that uses Microsoft platforms.
-Unfortunately, there is little internal documentation for PDB, and even less public documentation.
+Unfortunately, documentation for PDB is inconsistent and sparse.
 This document is intended to describe the structure of PDBs, clearly and unambiguously, to a degree that it can serve as a primary reference for implementation of tools that work with PDBs.

-This document should (eventually) be sufficient for developers to implement PDB-related tools without reference to other documents or sources.
+This document should be sufficient for developers to implement _some_ PDB-related tools without reference to other documents or sources.
 Unfortunately, that level of detail will not be feasible for some of the debug records, but nonetheless the aim of this document is to be as comprehensive as